 And look at all the ways you can use a slide deck:

-- Your sales team can show it to prospects during face-to-face meetings or tele-conferences.
+- Show it to prospects during face-to-face meetings or Zoom calls

-- Then you can use it to deliver a free webinar.
+- Use it to deliver a free webinar

-- You can record that webinar to run unattended on your website or at a trade show.
+- Record that webinar to run unattended on your website or at a trade show

-- You can send that slide deck to your channel partners.
-Including speaker’s notes will help them deliver a consistent message… instead of making it up as they go along.
+- Send the slide deck to channel partners, with speaker’s notes to help them deliver a consistent message… instead of making it up as they go along

 That’s 5 great ways to use a slide deck: 5 powerful channels to reach prospects that you wouldn’t have without repurposing.